Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: System Model

-\end{itemize} \end{thm}
+\end{itemize} $\square$ \end{thm}

 Note that all schemes mentioned above in Theorem~\ref{thm:state of art achievable} are with the cyclic assignment.
+When $\min\{\msf, \Ksf_{\rm c}\} >1,$ the coded computing scheme in the literature can only work for a limited region ($\Nsf \geq \frac{\msf+\usf-1}{\usf}+ \usf(\Nsf_{\rm r}-\msf-\usf+1)$).
 For the considered distributed linearly separable computation problem, not only the general (order) optimality remains quite open, but also the (order) optimality under the cyclic assignment has so far remained open.